 - Sciatica: This type of radicular back pain occurs when a ruptured or herniated disk presses against the sciatic nerve, one of the body’s major nerves.
-Pain is usually experienced in the lower back and the buttocks, and the back of the leg (referred pain).
+Pain is usually experienced in the lower back, the buttocks, and the back of the leg (referred pain).

-- Spinal stenosis is a form of arthritis that affects the spinal canal and the nerve roots within it.
+- Spinal stenosis: A form of arthritis that affects the spinal canal and the nerve roots.
 The canal is narrowed by arthritis and abnormal bone growth, and the nerves can experience pressure and produce pain.

-- Spondylolisthesis is a condition whereby one vertebra “slips” on top of another, resulting in pressure on the spinal nerves and accompanying pain.
+- Spondylolisthesis: When one vertebra “slips” on top of another, resulting in pressure on the spinal nerves and accompanying pain.

-- Spondylosis: This is also a type of spinal arthritis that is often associated with aging.
+- Spondylosis: A type of spinal arthritis that is often associated with aging.

-- Constipation: Believe it or not but the culprit of a lot of back pain is constipation.
-Ensuring that you are experiencing at least 2-3 daily bowel movements will alleviate some types of back pain.
+- Constipation: Believe it or not, constipation is the culprit in many back pain issues.
+Ensuring that you are experiencing at least two to three daily bowel movements will alleviate some types of back pain.

 - Excess Weight: Excess weight can pull the spine out of alignment causing lower back pain.

-- Malignancies: Back pain can sometimes indicate a tumor of the spine or cancer in another part of the body, such as the breast, prostate, or lungs that have spread to the spinal area.
-One of the more dangerous cancers that can produce back pain is called caudia equina syndrome.
-This involves a severe neurological condition that impacts the nerves that control the legs and the groin area, including bowel and bladder functions.
+- Malignancies: Back pain can sometimes indicate a tumor of the spine or cancer in another part of the body, such as the breast, prostate, or lungs, that has spread to the spinal area.
+One of the more dangerous cancers that can produce back pain is caudia equina syndrome.
+This cancer involves a severe neurological condition that impacts the nerves that control the legs and the groin area, including bowel and bladder functions.

 - Spinal infections: The spinal area can become infected due to various factors such as surgery or a weak or compromised immune system.
 Back pain accompanied by a fever and tender, warm spots on the back could indicate this potentially serious condition.
 Other signs of a spinal infection may include fever, chills, stiff neck, and numbness or tingling in the extremities.

 - Mechanical issues: Back pain can also indicate a concern with the structure of the back, either due to a congenital disability or a trauma/injury later in life.
-Either one can cause the back to grow improperly or change how it relates to other structures of the body and thus produce pain.
+Either one can cause the back to grow improperly or change how it relates to other body structures and thus produce pain.